RACSEL/IPS-national-backend/README.md

 ### Transformations

-The IPS mediator includes a FHIR operation called `$ddcc` which transforms IPS Bundles to DDCC documents.
-It is mandatory for this operation to work that the stored IPS have at least one `Immunization` resource.
+The IPS mediator includes a FHIR operation called `$dvc` which transforms IPS Bundles to DVC documents.
+It is mandatory for this operation to work that the stored IPS have at least one `Immunization` resource compliant with the DVC standard.

 This is an example to use the transformation oepration:

-    curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$ddcc'
+    curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$dvc'

 Where `fb06a834-6b55-4ac3-a856-82489eb4d69d` is the id of the IPS Bundle.
-This endpoint returns the DDCC Bundle associated to the requested IPS.
+This endpoint returns the DVC Bundle associated to the requested IPS.

 This transformation retrieves a previously stored IPS and checks whether the `Immunization` resource is present.
-The process extracts the information from the IPS to build the QuestionnaryResponse with the DDCC structure.
-This QuestionnarieResponse is sent to the DDCC module to generate the document.
+The process extracts the information from the IPS to build the QuestionnaryResponse with the DVC structure.
+This QuestionnarieResponse is sent to the DVC module to generate the document.

 Optionally, if the IPS has more than one `Immunization` resource, you can pass the query argument `immunizationId` to specify the id of the `Immunization` resource tto transform.
 For example:

-    curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$ddcc?immunizationId=6fef12e7-64ad-4792-b2ad-5d6b699588fc'
+    curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$dvc?immunizationId=6fef12e7-64ad-4792-b2ad-5d6b699588fc'

 ## Terminology Server